Frequently asked questions

 Cyclotis database is optimized to reply fast, as well for reading or writing, but in the condition that the table contents remains small.
-When the table grows after, let's say, aroud 10 000 segments, it becomes slower and would require an other kind of indexation.
-If you don't delete your memories, you will want to join them and as a result, you will after complain about performances.
+According to our experience with years of using, performances start to decrease seriously after around 10 000 segments and are quite unacceptable after around 40 000.
+If you don't delete your memories, you will certainly reuse them in other projects, they will continue to grow, and as a result, you will after complain about performances.
 For long-term memories, we would still use Postgresql but with the choice of another table schema organisation.
 And it would be better to use it in batch mode, that is, send and receive lot of segments in one step rather than trying to answer at real time.

 Using the function EXPLAIN PLAN from Postgres, we discovered that indexes were used for SELECT queries only if there were more than approximately 10 000 segments.
 However, they are filled at any time, meaning that UPDATE or INSERT queries become slower while SELECT queries are not faster.
 That's one of the reasons why we think that Cyclotis should remain a short-term database (see previous answer) : for a long-term database we would use different optimizations, and indexation is one of them which is only efficient on big databases (in the case of Postgresql).